-Note: Links on book titles are Amazon.com links where the books can be purchased.
+Note: Links on book titles are Walmart links where the books can be purchased.
 Many of the books recommended are also typically available at health food stores and at some discount stores.

 There are many excellent guides to herbs, supplements, and their uses.
 I have not read them all, and could be omitting many fine ones in this review, but those discussed below I have found useful.
 I have indeed studied many of the more popular and well-known works, and do not mention them here since I find most of these "mainstream complementary" works

 lacking.
 This is not to say that they are without merit, and authors like

 Mindell, Chopra, Weil, and the editors of Prevention magazine certainly have their place for cautious introductions to complementary health topics.

 Following is a way that one could become a self-educated amateur naturopath and herbalist.
 If one finds he or she is interested in these topics and has the motivation and time, there are colleges which offer degrees in naturopathy.
 In the near past the only accredited one in the US was Bastyr College in Oregon.
 Michael Murray is a professor and Joseph Pizzorno the president of this college (see below), but there are now several.